memes/terraform-google-f5-bigip/README.md

 <!-- spell-checker:ignore markdownlint -->
 <!-- markdownlint-disable MD033 -->
-This repo contains unofficial and unsupported<sup>1</sup> Terraform modules to deploy F5 solutions on Google Cloud Platform, using a modular approach that can be composed into a solution that is consistent for each variant of a product.
+This repo contains unofficial and unsupported<sup>1</sup> Terraform modules to deploy F5 BIG-IP Virtual Edition on Google Cloud Platform, using a modular approach that can be composed into a solution that is consistent for each variant of a product.
 <!-- markdownlint-enable MD033 -->

 > NOTE: The modules **do not** include setup and configuration of supporting